-Blockchain in healthcare allows medical institutions to streamline the management of electronic health records and drug supply chains.
+The benefit of using blockchain in healthcare is that it allows medical institutions to optimize the management of electronic medical records and drug supply chains.
 Other medical processes such as anti-counterfeiting, conducting clinical and biomedical research, remote patient monitoring, improving insurance procedures, and others can benefit from integrating blockchain technology.

 However, according to a survey of 146 medical institutions in Europe, only 4% of them currently use blockchain, while 14% plan to implement it in their existing processes.
 However, most of the organizations surveyed had no plans to use blockchain.